Jujutsu Kaisen 0 (film): Critical response

-Megumi Ogata's portrayal, in Japanese, of Yuta was acclaimed by Anime News Network and IGN for making the character stand out more in the movie than in the original manga: for example, when he changes from a calm tone, the portrayal of which was compared to her early portrayals of Shinji Ikari from Neon Genesis Evangelion, to a more aggressive tone, when there are elements of horror or action.
-Other actors praised included Mikako Komatsu for her performance as Maki, and Yuuichi Nakamura for Gojo.
-The Fandom Post compared Kayleigh McKee's voice work with that of Spike Spencer, who voiced Shinji in the English dub of the series, and wondered whether it was intentional.
-Hitc equally praised McKee, Ogata, and Hanazawa for making Yuta more appealing alongside Rika.
-Pop Culture Maniac was more negative about McKee's work for making Yuta sound childish rather than traumatized.
-Besides the soundtrack, the two main theme songs of the movie were the subject of positive responses by Anime UK News.
+The voice cast received general acclaim.
+Megumi Ogata's Japanese performance as Yuta was praised by Anime News Network and IGN for giving the character greater depth than in the manga, particularly the shift from a calm tone, compared to her portrayal of Shinji Ikari in Neon Genesis Evangelion, to an aggressive one during horror or action sequences.
+Other actors singled out for praise included Mikako Komatsu as Maki and Yūichi Nakamura as Gojo.
+For the English dub, The Fandom Post compared Kayleigh McKee's performance to Spike Spencer's Shinji, questioning if the similarity was intentional, while Hitc praised McKee, Ogata, and Kana Hanazawa for their portrayals of Yuta and Rika.
+Conversely, Pop Culture Maniacs criticized McKee's performance for making Yuta sound childish rather than traumatized.
+The film's soundtrack and theme songs also garnered positive responses from Anime UK News.